kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 ## Test Reports

 We've added the abiliy to ask kuttl to provide a test suite report.
 Currently, by default, no report is generated.
 While kuttl uses `go test` under the hood, the output of kuttl is different enough that `jstemmer/go-junit-report` doesn't work as one would hope.
 Based on the need for reports, we provide 2 types: JSON or XML.
 They are the same reports in 2 different formats.
-Whe XML report is JUnit report compliant and works with most CI environments.
+The XML report is JUnit report compliant and works with most CI environments.
 The default location for the report is the current working directory which you are running kuttl from.
 It is possible to override that with the `--artifacts-dir`.

 The XML output for the e2e tests in kuttl project can be generated in the following way: `kubectl kuttl test pkg/test/test_data/ --timeout 10 --report xml` and produces the following: